Richardessobe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script Display the content of /etc/passwd and /etc/hosts
+This script Display the last 10 lines of /etc/passwd